tsen159/dino-parkour/README.md

 # Dino Parkour

-Dino Parkour is a simple 2D game build with pygame.
+Dino Parkour is a simple 2D game built with pygame.

 Player needs to make the dinosaur jump over trees and live as long as possible.
 Eating coins could gain extra scores.